dbgrande/GrandeModular/README.md

 - If the total number of input channels exceeds 16, the output is clamped to 16 channels, and a red warning light turns on.

-- Note that unlike my **MergeSplit4,** skipped Merge inputs don't add any channels to the output, but the corresponding Resplit outputs will also need to be skipped.
+- Note that unlike my **MergeSplit4,** skipped Merge inputs don’t add any channels to the output, but the corresponding Resplit outputs will also need to be skipped.

 **Resplit:** One polyphonic input to four polyphonic outputs.